rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work; and I have created the waster to destroy.

-And in many orthodox churches, after each communion of the Eucharist, the priest repeats these words:
+In many orthodox churches, after each communion with the Eucharist, the priest repeats these words:

 > Behold this hath touched thy lips, and taketh away all thine iniquities and purgeth all thy sins

+The bread and wine, the body and blood of Christ, is like the live coal that purges sin.

 56-66 final judgment and salvation